CanSuyolcu/Linear_Regression_Project/README.md

 ## Evaluating the Model

-Now I evaluate my model performance by calculating the residual sum of squares and the explained variance score (R^2).
+Now I evaluate my model performance by calculating the residual sum of squares.

 ```python
 from sklearn import metrics